Skip to content

 DuckLake is a lakehouse solution built on DuckDB that separates catalog metadata from data storage.
 Key features include:

-- Flexible catalog backends: Use a local DuckDB/SQLite file or a PostgreSQL/MySQL server for multi-user catalog management
+• Flexible catalog backends: Use a local DuckDB/SQLite file, a PostgreSQL/MySQL server, or a remote DuckDB catalog served over the quack protocol

-- Multiple storage options: Store Parquet data files locally, on Amazon S3, or Google Cloud Storage
+• Multiple storage options: Store Parquet data files locally, on Amazon S3, Google Cloud Storage, or Azure (ADLS Gen2 and Blob)

 DuckLake is ideal for teams that want lakehouse capabilities without the complexity of Spark or Hive, while retaining the speed and simplicity of DuckDB.